SuchMonkey/Scruffy/README.md

 ## Example

-To make a `csvdump` of the Bitcoin blockchain your command would look like this:
 ```rust
 // Create a new scruffy type
 // To generate unique addresses the offsets for each ocatat should not be factors of 255